 When belts are forced into the sheave with a screwdriver or other wedge, the outer fabric is often ruptured and cords broken.

-sheave grooves.
+NOTE: Never "roll" or "pry" the belts into the sheave grooves.
 This can damage the belt cords and lead to belt turnover, short life or actual breakage.
 Moreover, it is both difficult and unsafe to install belts this way.